The best beginner drones 2024: Begin your drone journey with the best drone for you

 Buy it if

-✅ You need multiple focal lengths: With dual cameras offering 24mm and 70mm equivalent focal lengths, this is a versatile drone for photography and video.
+✅ You need multiple focal lengths: This versatile drone is equipped with dual cameras offering 24mm and 70mm equivalent focal lengths, making it suitable for photography and video.

 You need more power: Sub-250g drones are great for beginners, but they can't handle winds as strong as more powerful drones such as this.